-Insurance and other receivables amount to €911,246 (2020: €33,776).
-This balance includes cash held with discretionary portfolio managers amounting to €651,779 (2020: nil) for investing activities.
-Accrued interest amounting to €21,218 (2020: nil) follows a similar rating profile to debt securities below.
+Insurance and other receivables amount to €748,918 (2021: €911,246).
+This balance includes cash held with discretionary portfolio managers amounting to €262,260 (2021: €651,779) for investing activities.
+Accrued interest amounting to €60,462 (2021: €21,218) follows a similar rating profile to debt securities below.

-Cash and cash equivalents held with third party banks amount to €196,410 (2020: €390,002).
+Cash and cash equivalents held with third party banks amount to €622,573 (2021: €196,410).
 The balance is held with unrated local banks of good standing.
 As from 2020, in line with IFRS 9, the company measures credit risk and expected credit losses using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward looking information in determining any expected credit loss.
-At 31 December 2021 and 2020 cash deposits were held with reputable counterparties and were due on demand.
+At 31 December 2022 and 2021 cash deposits were held with reputable counterparties and were due on demand.
 Management consider the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
-As a result, no loss allowance was been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the company.
+As a result, no loss allowance was recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the company.